jamiehenzy/Genome_analysis_Explore/Day_lab_data.md

 Keep troubleshooting until it works!
 For help, use these resources:

-*Copy your error message into chatgpt or claude
++ Copy your error message into chatgpt or Claude

-*Consult with your classmates on the Discussion forum on Canvas
++ Consult with your classmates on the Discussion forum on Canvas